abisee/pointer-generator/README.md

 Note: you want to run the above command using the same settings you entered for your training job.

-The eval job will also save a snapshot of the model that scored the lowest loss on the validation data so far.
+**Restoring snapshots**: The eval job saves a snapshot of the model that scored the lowest loss on the validation data so far.
+You may want to restore one of these "best models", e.g. if your training job has overfit, or if the training checkpoint has become corrupted by NaN values.
+To do this, run your train command plus the `--restore_best_model=1` flag.
+This will copy the best model in the eval directory to the train directory.
+Then run the usual train command again.

 ### Run beam search decoding
 To run beam search decoding: